thunderbird/webext-examples/manifest_v3/experiment.restart/readme.md

 The two used event listeners are are added inside an async function which is executed during add-on startup.
-One of them was registered AFTER the first async `await` had been encountered which caused this listener to not be registered as persistent.
+One of them was registered AFTER the first async `await` had been encountered which caused this listener to not be registered as a persistent listener.
 It had to be moved before the first async `await`.

-The implementation of the `LegacyMenu` Experiment had to be updated to support persistent events.
+The implementation of the `LegacyMenu` Experiment had to be updated to support persistent event listeners.
 Additionally, its usage of

 ```
 context.callOnClose({